LeoSaucedo/rikka-bot/README.md

 - `;mute / ;unmute (user)` - Mutes/unmutes specified user. *(Must have manage message permission)*
 - `;kick (user)` - Kicks the specified user. *(Must have kick permission)*
 - `;ban (user)` - Bans the specified user. *(Must have ban permission)*

-##### Board Functionality
-The board functionality allows popular messages to be posted on a special channel, titled `board`.
-To use this functionality, you must first run `;board enable`.
-Afterwards, every message with 3 reactions with the "⭐" will get posted to the board.

 ##### Emotes
 *Note: All emotes are entirely SFW.*